iainctduncan/papers/source/features_usage.rst

 When one wants to do something with an argument from Max, one can use message interpolation or the **prepend** object to turn the incoming argument into a Scheme expression, and have the interpreter evaluate it.

-There do exist, however, several convenience functions in case users want to handle input with even less boilerplate in their Max patch.
+There do exist, however, several convenience functions in case users want to handle input with even less boilerplate in their Max patch, at the cost of more boilerplate on the Scheme side.
 The **f-int**, **f-float**, **f-bang**, and **f-list** handlers are automatically invoked when the s4m object receives an integer, float, bang, or list respectively in inlet 0.
-If the user defines a function so named, it will be invoked, if they have not, they will receive an error message.
+If the user has defined such a function, it will be invoked, if they have not, the default handlers will be invoked, which simply print an error message.
-(They are named **f-{{type}}** simply to avoid the inconsistency that would result had we used **int**, **float**, and **bang**, as **list** is a built in Scheme function.)
+(These are named **f-{{type}}** simply to avoid the inconsistency that would result had we used **int**, **float**, and **bang**, as **list** is a built in Scheme function.)

 Inlet 1+
 ^^^^^^^^
-There are times when it is not desirable that the incoming symbols in Max messages be taken as Scheme variable names, because these are evaluated as variable names by the Scheme interpreter.
+There are times when it is not desirable that the incoming symbols in Max messages be taken as Scheme variable names.
 An example of this is dealing with incoming Open Sound Control (OSC) messages, where one may not have full control over the text formatting of the incoming message, and thus inserting single quotation marks to indicate symbols is not possible.